On this page

 It would be a good idea to hold an orientation session to familiarize staff with the new office setup.

-- Monitor staff adjustment to new facility.
-Do some policies or office etiquette guidelines need to be changed?
+- Monitor staff adjustment to the new facility.
+Do some policies or office etiquette guidelines need to be updated?

 All staff should be made aware of new safety hazards that may be present and participate in the decision-making process.
-It is important that staff know they will be able to resume their job tasks and functions as soon as possible.
-Prioritize essential start-up items (computers working, network requirements, etc) mail/phone, etc. Communicate this schedule in advance to all staff.
+It is important that staff know they can resume their job tasks and functions as soon as possible.
+Prioritize essential start-up items such as computers, network requirements, phones, mail, etc. Communicate this schedule in advance to all staff.

 Individual staff responsibilities may include: